spdx/fsf-api/CONTRIBUTING.md

 To submit a pull request via GitHub, fork the repository, create a topic branch from `master` for your work, and send a pull request when ready.
 If you would prefer to send a patch or grant access to pull from your own Git repository, please contact the project's contributors by email.

-The extracted data is in the `gh-pages` branch.

-To generate a pull request for the data, clone the gh-pages branch into a separate directory:

-    $ git clone -b gh-pages https://github.com/spdx/fsf-api.git data

-Run the pull.py script with the data directory as the parameter:

-	$ python ../fsf-api/pull.py data

-You can then create a pull request for the updated data.

 ## Signing Your Changes

 However you choose to contribute, please sign-off each of your commits to certify them under the terms of the [Developer Certificate of Origin](https://developercertificate.org/).